Welcome to your Israeli shop. Buy directly from your source in Israel.

 The dreidel -- or Sivivon in Hebrew, from the verb to spin -- continues to be passed around the circle until one player has won everyone's coins.
 The word dreidel comes from a Yiddish word meaning to turn.

-Don't miss our One of a kind, handcrafted jewelry, incorporating gemstones and pearls in sterling silver and gold - the best Israeli design and craftmanship.
 If you have a shop or are a distributor, or want to sell our jewels and products at parties, working places, fairs - contact us and we will give you all relevant information and support.

 We accept Paypal and main credit cards - Visa and Mastercard.
-Please note that you do not need to have a Paypal account in order to pay with your credit card, and you never share your financial information with us using PAYPAL SECURE PAYMENT!
+You do not need to have a Paypal account in order to pay with your credit card, and you never share your financial information with anybody using PAYPAL SECURE PAYMENT!